peterhinch/micropython-iot/README.md

 without message loss.

 The API is simple and consistent between client and server applications, comprising `write` and `readline` methods.
+The `ujson` library enables various Python objects to be exchanged.
 Guaranteed message delivery is available.

 This project is a collaboration between Peter Hinch and Kevin Köck.